MASSERIA TRAPANÀ (Puglia)

 Joanna’s Comments

 Massiera Trapanà, just outside Lecce in Puglia, is a unique and beautiful property lovingly restored by owner Rob Potter-Sanders, a charming Australian.
 He spent three years remaking this beautiful old olive farm into a world-class private hotel.
 There are nine gorgeous bedrooms and suites with huge bathrooms.
 Rob is on the property at all times throughout the season (April – November), and is a delightful host.
 Surrounded by walls and olive groves, the attractive house sits in lush gardens – there is a large swimming pool and a fire pit.
 A spa, treatment rooms and a hot thermal pool are located in the old olive press.
 Cooking and pizza-making classes can be arranged.
 The house is 10 minutes by car from Lecce.
 The villa would be perfect for a family reunion or an exclusive occasion as it is very private.
 Children must be 12 years of age or older to stay in the hotel, unless it is a private family take over of the whole property.
-Masseria Trapana’s 2024 season goes from March 28 – April 04 and April 28 – October 15, 2024.
+Masseria Trapana closes for the season on October 15, 2024 and reopens on April 17, 2025.

 Special Promotions